 For a protein-rich alternative to your standard sausage stuffing, try adding two cups of finely diced pancetta to your basic mix of onion, celery, and herbs.
 Inspired by Giada De Laurentiis, this is a great ingredient to pair with a flavorful and herby Italian bread, like focaccia or ciabatta.
 Be sure to add a few cloves of garlic and to lean in a bit more heavily on the rosemary to really bring out the flavors.

 For any recipe that needs subtle enhancement, caramelizing your onions is a simple way to turn up the contrast on your salty-yet-sweet dial.
 Instead of cooking your onions with your herbs or other veggies, this means singling them out for some special treatment before you begin.
 Using one teaspoon of olive oil or butter per onion, lightly stir your sliced onions in a nonstick pan on low heat for 15-20 minutes until they release their sugars and lightly brown.

 Everyone knows that gorgeous plating and presentation are half the battle when it comes to Thanksgiving.
-You want your family and friends to see just how much love and effort you put into this meal—after all, you've just spent hours in the kitchen!
-Try portioning out and baking your stuffing in cupcake tins to make individual "biscuits”, or using a bundt cake tin to give your dressing an elegant shape before serving your guests a slice!
+You want your family to see just how much love and effort you put into this meal—after all, you've just spent hours in the kitchen.
+Try portioning out and baking your stuffing in cupcake tins to make individual "biscuits" or using a bundt cake tin to give your dressing an elegant shape before serving your family a slice.

 One common mistake people make out of habit is browning their vegetables before adding them to their bread.
 The whole dish will continue to cook once it's in the baking pan, so it's better to "sweat" your vegetables instead, cooking them lightly enough that they release their moisture and aromas but do not reach the point of browning.